offertoro/VideoViewer/README.md

 The server side is implemented in php/mysql and client side in HTML/JS and also in Android/iOS as a native app.

 ## Definitions:
-* The VideoViewer server endpoint is at: http://videoviewer.com/ws.php
+* The VideoViewer server endpoint is at: http://videoviewer.com/ws.php (not really)
-* The VideoViewer HTML client side endpoint is at: http://videoviewer.com/index.php
+* The VideoViewer HTML client side endpoint is at: http://videoviewer.com/index.php (not really)
 * The VideoViewerV1 interface for client-server interaction is defined in the server php file:
   1. Optional - the user receives the HTML of the offer with "index" (not in Android).
   2. The user requests "create_session" to create a server side session.